webdetails/cfr/README.md

 	id --> specifies the role or username to which we want to grant the permissions

-	permission --> this is an optional parameter, by default it assumes the read value.
-It is used to specify the permissions to be granted [for now only the read permissions are handled]
+	permission --> this is an optional parameter, by default it assumes the "read only" value.
+It is used to specify the permissions to be granted [for now only the "read" permissions are handled]

 	**Examples:**